conan-io/conan-center-index/docs/error_knowledge_base.md

 #### **<a name="KB-H013">#KB-H013</a>: "DEFAULT PACKAGE LAYOUT"**

-The binary packages shouldn't contain any other files or folder except the following: `["lib", "bin", "include", "res", "licenses"]`.
-If you are packaging an application put all the contents inside the `bin` folder.
+The binary packages generally do not need any other files or folder except the following: `["lib", "bin", "include", "res", "licenses"]`.
+This closely matches the default [`cpp_info`](https://docs.conan.io/en/latest/reference/conanfile/methods.html#package-info) This upstream package layout should be followed as much as possible, if a folder is not in the list( like `"share"`) then an exception can very easily be added.

+> **Note**: We are in the process of evaluating this rule, looking at calculating the size impact for problematic packages

 #### **<a name="KB-H014">#KB-H014</a>: "MATCHING CONFIGURATION"**